Prosocial Behaviours of Members from Student Voluntary Clubs in Sagaing University of Education

 Keywords:Prosocial behaviour, voluntary, student club

 This study investigated the prosocial behaviors of members from student voluntary clubs in Sagaing University of Education, Myanmar.
 A total of 200 BEd students who are members from six student voluntary clubs in Sagaing University of Education participated in this study.
 Descriptive research design and survey method were used.
-Findings revealed that mean percentage of emotional prosocial behaviour is highest and that of anonymous prosocial behaviour is lowest.
-There were significant differences in students’ altruistic and emotional prosocial behaviours as well as there was significant difference in their prosocial behaviours by gender at =0.05 levels.
+Findings revealed that mean percentage of emotional prosocial behavior is highest and that of anonymous prosocial behaviour is lowest.
+There were significant differences in students’ altruistic and emotional prosocial behaviors as well as there was significant difference in their prosocial behaviors by gender at =0.05 levels.
 However, there was no significant difference in students’ prosocial behaviours by club type.
-It was also found that there were commonly positive high correlations between total prosocial behaviour and each tendency at =0.05 levels.
+It was also found that there were commonly positive high correlations between total prosocial behavior and each tendency at =0.05 levels.
 This study hopes to give some ideas to promote students’ prosocial behaviours.

 Bierman, K. L., Torres, M. M., Domitrovich, C. E., Welsh, J. A., & Gest, S. D. (2009).
 Behavioral and cognitive readiness for school: Cross‐domain associations for children attending Head Start.
 Social Development, 18(2), 305-323.

 Carlo, G., & Randall, B. A. (2002).
 The development of a measure of pfor late adolescents.
 Journal of Youth and Adolescence, 31(1), 31-44.